 - Create new digital images via request.
 Anyone in the DU community can request to have still images made from print material, 35mm slides, or other sources.
 Visit the VMC in room 122 to find out how to request images, or download the order form from the Portfolio page (link above) in the menu on the left (“forms”) and bring it and your source to the VMC.
 There is usually a two-week turn-around time on requests of 25 images or fewer.
 On-site staffing is limited due to COVID-19 so requests may take longer than usual to process.

 - Support the equipment in the art history classrooms, SAB 118 and SAB 119.
-VMC staff provides training and assistance in these rooms during the regular hours of the Visual Media Center (8AM – 3:30PM).
-The Visual Media Center is not responsible for the three classrooms in Nagel Art Studios but we can provide basic trouble-shooting advice.
+VMC staff can provide training and assistance in these rooms during the regular hours of the Visual Media Center (8AM – 3:30PM).
+The Visual Media Center is not responsible for the classrooms in Nagel Art Studios but we can provide basic trouble-shooting advice.
 Otherwise contact Classroom Support at 1-3595.